tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 functionality when modifying the code base.

 Furthermore, if you have a well tested code base you feel less scared of making changes to it.
-Have you ever worked on a code base and thought to yourself:
+Whilst coding have you ever thought to yourself:

 <blockquote>
 I could really do with re-writing this to make it simpler, but I'm not sure what